gustavnavar/Grid.Blazor/README.md

         GO
     ```
 - change manually some values of the new IsVip column to True
 - review the datetime columns.
-Any missmatch between EF Core model and database definitions will produce an exception and filtering will not work as expected.
+Any mismatch between EF Core model and database definitions will produce an exception and filtering will not work as expected.
 If database columns are defined as ```datetime``` you must modify the ```NorthwindDbContext``` class including:
     ```c#
         modelBuilder.Entity<Order>().Property(r => r.OrderDate).HasColumnType("datetime");
     ```